Aneeb-Kashif2/private-cloud/README.md

 - Folder routes and file moves use PostgreSQL metadata; folder names never become disk paths.
 - `DELETE /api/files/:id`: removes file content permanently, then transactionally deletes metadata and decrements usage once.
 Missing content allows deletion to be retried; other filesystem failures retain metadata and quota.

-Files have mode `0600` inside a private directory.
+New files have mode `0600`.
+The adapter requests `0700` when creating its root directory, but the current existing directory is `0755`; it does not automatically tighten existing permissions.
 Only generated UUID keys are accepted, file creation is exclusive, and symlinks are not followed.
 User filenames appear only in metadata and encoded download headers.

 ## Existing installations and recovery